ricmac/Cybercultural/src/posts/1995-php-quietly-launches-as-a-cgi-scripts-toolset.md

 > “The web server where I had my resume was extremely overloaded and had constant problems forking processes.
 I rewrote the Perl wrapper in C to get rid of the considerable overhead of having to fork Perl each time my resume was accessed.”

-1995: Minor Adoption and Eventual Public Release
+1995: Minor Adoption and Public Release
 ------------------------------------------------

 Lerdorf used the tools he’d developed for his own work from late-1994 and into 1995, as a self-described “IT consultant” and web programmer in Toronto.
 This soon piqued the interest of other web programmers, as he explained [a few years later](https://web.archive.org/web/19990117005231/http://www.webtechniques.com/features/1998/02/lerdorf/lerdorf.shtml):